Lady Deathstrike: Amalgam

-Lady Talia, a fusion of Lady Deathstrike and DC Comics character Talia al Ghul, appears in the Amalgam Comics one-shot Dark Claw Adventures.
+Lady Talia, a composite character based on Lady Deathstrike and DC Comics character Talia al Ghul, appears in the Amalgam Comics one-shot Dark Claw Adventures.

 Ultimate Marvel

-An alternate universe variant of Yuriko Oyama / Lady Deathstrike from Earth-1610 appears in Ultimate X-Men.
-This version is a former friend of Storm who was rendered paraplegic after being hit by a truck.
-Abraham Cornelius of Weapon X heals and enhances Oyama's body using adamantium and Wolverine's DNA, after which she becomes Lady Deathstrike to seek revenge on Wolverine.
+An alternate universe version of Yuriko Oyama / Lady Deathstrike from Earth-1610 appears in Ultimate X-Men.
+This version is a former friend of Storm who was rendered paraplegic after being hit by a truck, with Storm believing her to have been killed.
+Abraham Cornelius of Weapon X heals and enhances Oyama's body using adamantium and Wolverine's DNA sample.
+As Lady Deathstrike, Oyama seeks revenge on Wolverine while also targeting Storm.

+Ultimate Universe

+An alternate universe version of Lady Deathstrike from Earth-6160 appears in Ultimate Wolverine.

 Wolverine Noir

-An alternate universe variant of Yuriko Oyama from Earth-90214 appears in Wolverine Noir.
+An alternate universe version of Yuriko Oyama from Earth-90214 appears in Wolverine Noir.
 This version is a civilian who is later killed by Rose, Logan's ex-girlfriend.

 In other media

 Television

 Lady Deathstrike as she appears in X-Men: The Animated Series.